Archdiocese of Turin: Creation of the archdiocese

-On 21 May 1515, during the Tenth Session of the Fifth Lateran Council, Pope Leo X removed the diocese of Turin from metropolitan obedience of Milan, and made Turin an archiepiscopal see with the diocese of Mondovì and Ivrea as its suffragans, other sees being added later.
+On 21 May 1515, during the Tenth Session of the Fifth Lateran Council, Pope Leo X removed the diocese of Turin from metropolitan obedience of Milan, and made Turin an archiepiscopal see with the dioceses of Mondovì and Ivrea as its suffragans, other sees being added later.
 On the same day, the Pope sent a letter to Bishop Giovanni Francesco della Rovere, notifying him of his promotion to the rank of archbishop, and another to the new suffragans, notifying them of the creation of the archdiocese.

 In the 16th century the diocese saw the rise the Waldensian sect and of Calvinism.
-It is known that, in the Spring of 1536, John Calvin himself, the famous Protestant reformer, visited Aosta as he was returning to France from Ferrara.
+It is known that, in the spring of 1536, John Calvin visited Aosta as he was returning to France from Ferrara.
 His preaching, however, brought him to the attention of Bishop Pietro Gazino of Aosta, and he was forced to flee.
 The Council of Trent called upon bishops everywhere to attempt to restore Roman Catholicism.
 Archbishop Girolamo della Rovere, in 1566, engaged in a public disputation with the Protestants of the Piedmont and was victorious, which was greeted with great satisfaction by the Duke.
 In 1567, he conducted a visitation of the valley of the Stura, and preached to and conversed with many Protestants who had come into Piedmont from France, again with some success.
 During his episcopacy, Duke Emanuele Filiberto brought to Turin from his castle in Chambéry the Holy Shroud, the personal property of his family, and, on 29 December 1590, the body of St Maurice, the martyr.